sunilabrahamindia/sunilabraham/articles/herbert-paul.md

 He later composed music for major productions, including the Christmas musical staged in 2006, scripted by Kenny Elisha.
 In 2007, at the request of the Presbyter-in-charge, Rev. Mitra, Herbert helped form and train a children's praise and worship band.
 During this period, the Sunday School also hosted the first Vacation Bible School conducted at Wesley English Church and within the Karnataka Central Diocese.

 In parallel, Herbert was actively involved in the Youth Fellowship of Wesley English Church.
 In 1990, he was part of the team that founded the Church magazine *Voice*, where he handled design, printing, and visual layout, including a regular cartoon feature.
 His work supported the publication's transition from letterpress to digital production methods.

+## Influence and mentorship

+Herbert Paul's influence extended beyond formal roles and was particularly evident in his mentorship of younger members of the Church community.
+Those who worked closely with him during their formative years have noted his role in shaping both creative and technical skills.

+Sunil Abraham, who participated alongside Herbert in Sunday School and Youth Fellowship activities, has described Herbert as a friend and mentor during this period.
+According to Abraham, Herbert introduced him to graphic design and desktop publishing through their collaborative work on the Church newsletter, while also modelling a multidisciplinary approach that combined music, teaching, and creative production.

+Through this informal mentorship, Herbert played a part in passing on practical skills in visual design, publishing, and music, alongside a collaborative ethic rooted in community-based creative work.

 <div class="video-container">
   <iframe src="https://www.youtube.com/embed/wkMseoOAofE"